aapokrki/sisu-java/README.md

-Sisusta selvää
+# Sisusta selvää!
-Aapo Kärki & Kasperi Kouri
+Made by Aapo Kärki & Kasperi Kouri

-COMP.CS.140-Projektin dokumentaatio löytyy Documentation kansiosta Projekti on periaatteessa kopio Java kopio Sisusta.
-Kurssien ja tutkintojen tiedot saadaan Sisun apista
+Developed during the COMP.CS.140-course (Programming 3).

+# About
+The program is basically a copy of the course management system SISU, but made in Java.
+All course and degree data is called from the official SISU api.